 Ski patrollers pay annual dues which may vary slightly from season to season.
 The largest percentage of those dues go to National and a smaller percentage to our Division (Pacific Northwest Divison for SPSP) and to our Region (Oregon Region for SPSP).

 National collects about $900,000 in dues, has paid staff, and they are primarily responsible for the educational programs and member services.
 The Pacific Northwest Division (PNWD), which includes Oregon, Washington, and Idaho, does not have paid staff, and most of the $30,000 or so they collect in dues each year goes to expenses for the advisors (mostly travel).
-PNWD puts on the annual convention and produces the Nor'wester newsletter.
-The Oregon Region includes all patrols in Oregon except for the Mt Hood patrols.
+PNWD puts on the annual convention and produces the Nor’Wester newsletter.
+The Oregon Region includes all patrols in Western Oregon except for the Mt Hood patrols.
 Region collects about $5000 in dues and that primarily gets spent on travel for the advisors (S&T, OEC, MTR, etc).
-These people travel to the ski areas in Oregon and put on clinics for our patrollers.
+These people travel to the ski areas in Oregon and put on clinics for local patrollers.

 As stated on the NSP Website –